aws/aws-sdk-js-v3/supplemental-docs/CLIENTS.md

 ```

 The `AdaptiveRetryStrategy` is similar to the `StandardRetryStrategy`, but
 contains an additional `RateLimiter`.
-For details inspect the source code at
+For details, inspect the source code at
 https://github.com/smithy-lang/smithy-typescript/blob/main/packages/util-retry/src/AdaptiveRetryStrategy.ts.

 ### Logger `logger`